Jacksonville Domestic Violence Attorneys

 Domestic violence is one of the most commonly charged crimes in Florida.
 In 2014 alone, more than 106,000 reports of domestic violence were made in the state, resulting in 64,000 arrests.
 While many of these arrests were truly the result of family violence, false domestic violence accusations can and do arise in the aftermath of emotionally charged situations.

 In Florida, the legal definition of domestic violence (sometimes referred to as “domestic battery”) is when one person intentionally harms or attempts to cause bodily injury to a family member or household member.
-In order for a crime to be charged as domestic violence, the alleged victim must be a current or previous occupant of the same household as the defendant.
-However, when the alleged victim and the defendant have a child together, this rule does not come into play.
+In order for a crime to be charged as domestic violence, the individual must be a current or previous occupant of the same household as the defendant.
+However, when the person and the defendant have a child together, this rule does not come into play.

 By law, “household members” include any of the following people: